SSH key

 SSH key authentication is an alternative security method to using passwords, simpler than it sounds.

-- This method relies on generating a pair of files as known as "SSH key pair".
+- This method relies on generating a pair of files known as "SSH key pair".
 Basically, everything encrypted using one of the file/key can be decoded by the other one.

 - One file is called "the public key" and can be seen as simple lock.